 7. a risk assessment.

-If the Education Council has issued or renewed a practising certificate, they will have considered them to have a satisfactory vet.
+If the Teaching Council has issued or renewed a practising certificate, they will have considered them to have a satisfactory vet.
 Services can choose to rely on this or carry out their own police vet.

 More information is available on the Police Vetting page.